CASA of Yavapai County - Prescott

-It is a goal of the Yavapai County CASA Program to provide a CASA to every abused and neglected child who needs one.
+It is a goal of the CASA of Yavapai County program to provide a CASA Volunteerto every abused and neglected child who needs one.
 Join our family of volunteers, everyday people like you, who are committed to improving children's lives.
 Be a Court Appointed Special Advocate.

 For more information on how you can be a CASA of Yavapai County Volunteer or supporter please visit our website, www.CASAofYavpaiCounty.